savoirfairelinux/jami-client-android/README.md

 export ANDROID_HOME=$ANDROID_SDK
 export PATH=$ANDROID_SDK/platform-tools:${PATH}

+install swig-2.0.6 or later and python-2.7 or later on your system

 ## Build instructions

+export ANDROID_ABI=armeabi-v7a
+./compile.sh

+We use a tested hash to build sflphone core, but if you want to use master:

+cd sflphone && git pull
+cd -
+./compile --build

+--build will bypass the tested hash's chekout

-When all else fails:
+**When all else fails**:

 rm -rf sflphone
 git clean -dfx

-export ANDROID_ABI=armeabi-v7a
-./compile.sh
+And start again

 ## Common issues